Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Frozen Sick.md

 ### Voyage of the Remorhaz

 It takes the _Remorhaz_ nine days to get to [[Syrinlya]].
-This trip could be uneventful, or you could populate the ship with interesting NPCs and have the characters encounter ocean monsters, Revelry pirates, or severe weather.
+This trip could be uneventful, or you could populate the ship with interesting NPCs and have the characters encounter ocean monsters, [[The Revelry|Revelry]] pirates, or severe weather.

 When the ship reaches [[Syrinlya]], read: